What is the nature of spiritual formation? How is it possible to work toward formation in online education? Or, is it?

 But why and how does this happen?
 And how can Christian educators can move toward doing better at online spiritual formation?

 As an attempt at answering these questions, I’m grateful to Theological Education for carrying my essay “Gaming the System: Online Spiritual Formation in Christian Higher Education” (52.2 : 43–53).
-This essay is reproduced in full below with permission.

 If you’re in Christian higher education in whatever capacity (e.g., students, faculty, administration), I hope you find the essay helpful in framing how we might approach spiritual formation online.
 And as always, I welcome your comments and further discussion below.